Gauravchandola2022/AiCodeX/readme.md

-# CompilerX
+# AiCodeX

-CompilerX is a compiler that compiles cx code into Assembly code using flex and bison in C. The purpose of this compiler is to learn how to use flex and bison in C and how to write a compiler for your own language in C. It is also a good example of how to use flex and bison in C to write a compiler.
+AiCodeX is a compiler that compiles cx code into Assembly code using flex and bison in C. The purpose of this compiler is to learn how to use flex and bison in C and how to write a compiler for your own language in C. It is also a good example of how to use flex and bison in C to write a compiler.

 ## Installation

-To install CompilerX, you need to have flex and bison installed on your computer.
+To install AiCodeX, you need to have flex and bison installed on your computer.
 You can download flex and bison from [here](https://www.gnu.org/software/flex/bison.html).

 ## Building CompilerX